MORE than half of St Helens pupils collected at least five GCSE passes last summer - including English and maths.

 But school league tables released this week showed that there were marked differences between the performances of the borough’s schools.

-Tower College, a private schools in Prescot was top of the pile, with 97 per cent of pupils achieving at least five A*-C grades - including English and maths - followed by Rainford High with 78 per cent.
+Tower College in Prescot was top of the pile, with 97 per cent of pupils achieving at least five A*-C grades - including English and maths - followed by Rainford High with 78 per cent.

 Rainhill High and De La Salle were next, with 67 per cent and 63 per cent respectively, followed by Haydock High with 58 per cent - a leap of 18 per cent compared to 2011.